Skip to main content

 • The installed measure(s) is listed as eligible for support.
 Measures not included on the list may also be considered by the Scottish Government for inclusion in the scheme if they are accompanied by one of the qualifying reports listed above or if Business Energy Scotland or Scottish Enterprise provide a clear recommendation as to why the measure should be included.
 No additional measures will be included in the scheme without prior consent from the Scottish Government.

-• The installed measure(s) will have an estimated payback period of 20 years or less (based on the financial savings in your qualifying report and the quoted cost minus your eligible cashback).
+• The measure(s) to be installed must have an estimated payback period of 20 years or less (based on the financial savings in your qualifying report and the quoted cost minus your eligible cashback).

-• If you are intending to apply for funding to install eligible measures in a new build or extension, the value of loan available will be equal to the difference between installing standard measures (i.e. those typically installed in this type of new building when build costs are minimised or required to meet current building regulations) and enhanced measures (i.e. those that will realise additional carbon and cost savings).
+• If you are intending to apply for funding to install eligible measures in a new build/self-build property (properties which are currently still under construction, not fully erected) or extension, the value of loan available will be equal to the difference between installing standard measures (i.e. those typically installed in this type of new building when build costs are minimised or required to meet current building regulations) and enhanced measures (i.e. those that will realise additional carbon and cost savings).
 For example, a standard build or extension may be heated by a gas-fired heating system and radiators, costing £15,000, but an alternative would be to install a heat pump and underfloor heating, costing £30,000.
 In this example, a total of £15,000 could be applied for.
+If this is applicable, a copy of the Building Warrant will be required for Energy Saving Trust, to identify when it was granted, to ensure the building regulations at the time are applied.

 • Movable measures must remain in the property of the business until the loan is fully repaid.